DRUMCARL05/Polaris-Fuel/README.md

 ## About Polaris Fuel

 Polaris Fuel is a decentralized application (dApp) designed to revolutionize resource trading in the Star Atlas universe.
 Our platform serves as a wholesale marketplace, connecting major resource providers with bulk buyers to streamline large-scale operations within the game's economy.
+Importantly, the Polaris Fuel dApp is coded entirely from scratch on the Solana network and operates independently from the official Star Atlas marketplace.
+This custom-built approach allows us to offer specialized features tailored specifically for wholesale trading, while maintaining the security and efficiency of the Solana blockchain.

 ## Key Features